zhaoshenzhai/mathwiki/Notes/Basis Extension Theorem (Finite).md

 ```

-**Remark.** In other words, every linearly independent subset of a finite-dimensional vector space can be extended to a (finite) basis.
+<b>Remark.</b> In other words, every linearly independent subset of a finite-dimensional vector space can be extended to a (finite) basis.
 This holds for the infinite-dimensional case too, but the below proof fails as it relies on induction.<span style="float:right;">$\blacklozenge$</span>

 ---